renzocabarios/rango/README.md

 Join the pioneers of web development and set out on a wild west adventure with RangoJS.
 Get ready to experience bullet-fast performance, sure aim precision, and ace-high results like never before.
 It's time to strap on your coding holster and let RangoJS lead you to API greatness.
 Are you up for the challenge?
 See our [documentation](CONTRIBUTING.md) for contributors and let's ride into the sunset of web development together with RangoJS!

+## Acknowledgments

+RangoJS is inspired by [Express.js](https://expressjs.com/), a fantastic web application framework.
+We extend our heartfelt thanks to the dedicated open-source community that supports and contributes to both projects.
+Your innovation and commitment have been instrumental in shaping RangoJS into what it is today.
+We stand on the shoulders of giants, and we're excited to continue this journey of web development together.

 **[⬆ back to top](#table-of-contents)**